 Frank has been a senior executive for Pearson, West Corporation’s Education group (SchoolMessenger) and ProExam, among others.

 As a previous long-time, regular contributor to the tech news site GeekWire and the education technology resource site EdSurge, Frank has written about edtech and the digital intersection of media and tech, as well as hosted a podcast series on pop culture, science fiction and the arts.

-Frank Catalano’s latest analysis and speaking on technology and education:
+Frank Catalano’s writing and thoughts on technology and related topics include:

 Advice and insights

 Frank Catalano is a frequent public speaker with an engaging, witty and thoughtful style.
 Pre-pandemic public talks include:

 - The closing keynote at the Software and Information Industry Association’s 2019 EdTech Industry Conference in San Francisco.